ibis-project/ibis/README.md

 - Hive
 - MySQL / MariaDB

+Read the project blog at http://blog.ibis-project.org.

-Learn much more at http://ibis-project.org
+Learn much more at http://ibis-project.org.